 - Gently press chunks of dark chocolate into the tops of each cookie.

-- In a small bowl, mix together the espresso powder and flaky salt and sprinkle liberally on top of each cookie.
+- In a small bowl, mix together the espresso powder and flaky salt and sprinkle liberally on top of each cookie.1 tablespoon espresso powder, 1 tablespoon flaky sea salt

-- Bake in a preheated oven for 4-5 minutes, rotate baking sheets and continue baking for 4-5 minutes more just until cookies are starting to brown at the edges and no longer look raw in the middle.
+- Bake in a preheated oven for 5 minutes, rotate baking sheets and continue baking for 5 minutes more or until cookies are starting to turn golden brown at the edges and no longer look raw in the middle.

 - Move cookies to a cooling rack and bake remaining cookies.